 The most surprising thing about The Pitt's ensemble may be how many of its members arrived at acting sideways.
 No degree.
 No drama school.
 A neuroscience lab.
 A barbershop.
 A drama school rejection letter.
 These are the cast members who prove there's no single correct path into the industry.

-Noah Wyle (Dr. Robby Rabinavitch)
+Noah Wyle (Dr. Michael "Robby" Robinavitch)

 Training: Northwestern Cherubs Summer Program; No College Degree